yusufa74/js-bulk-scanner/README.md

-# js-bulk-scanner
-A Bash script to scan JavaScript files for sensitive data and API endpoints

 # JS Bulk Scanner

 A Bash script to extract sensitive keywords, full URLs, and API endpoints from multiple JavaScript files.